raptor-ml/docs/docs/reference/how-does-raptor-work/features/README.md

 The recipe is composed of the following parts:

-* Metadata - which contains the name, description, type, etc.
+* Metadata - which contains the name, description, primitive type, etc.
 * [SLA](./feature-sla.md) - which contains the guarantees for the feature calculations.
 * Builder - which contains the code that will calculate the feature value.
 * [Data Connector](dataconnector/) - which references to the data that will be used to calculate the feature value.